deepsense-ai/seahorse/docs/operations/read_dataframe.md

 Timestamp columns are converted to string columns (values of that columns are converted to its string representations by Apache Spark).

-It is possible to select columns to be Categorical
-(by index, by name or by inferred type) using ``column selector``.
-When categorizing a non-string column all values will be cast to strings and trimmed first.
-Empty strings will be converted to null values.

 **Since**: Seahorse 0.4.0